Alemsun/pokemon_tap/doc/README.md

 ```

 ## Scripts
-As previously mentioned, have a look in the **bin/** for more details on the correct usage.
+As previously mentioned, have a look inside the **bin/** for more details on the correct usage.